 In a High Court judgment (Nottingham City Council v LW & Ors EWHC 11(Fam) (19 February 2016)) Keehan J set out five points of basic and fundamental good practice steps with respect to public law proceedings regarding pre-birth and newly born children and particularly where children's social care services are aware at a relatively early stage of the pregnancy.

 In respect of assessment, these good practice steps were:

 - A risk assessment of the parent(s) should 'commence immediately upon the social workers being made aware of the mother's pregnancy';

 - Any assessment should be completed at least 4 weeks before the mother's expected delivery date;

 - The assessment should be updated to take into account relevant events pre - and post delivery where these events could affect an initial conclusion in respect of risk and care planning of the child;

 - The assessment should be disclosed upon initial completion to the parents and, if instructed, to their solicitor to give them the opportunity to challenge the Care Plan and risk assessment.

-(See Care and Supervision Proceedings and the Public Law Outline Procedure, Pre-Birth Planning and Proceedings.
-See also Wandsworth Safeguarding Children and Young People, Pre-Birth Assessments and Pre-Birth Child Protection Conferences - Guidelines).
+(See Care and Supervision Proceedings and the Public Law Outline Procedure, Pre-Birth, Newborns and Infants and Wandsworth Safeguarding Children and Young People, Pre-Birth Assessments and Pre-Birth Child Protection Conferences - Guidelines).

 12. Regular Review